ankilab/EG-ENAS/README.md

 We recommend starting the initial tests with the low-cost (T0) and T3 modes that don't require the pretrained weights.

 ## Configuration and Reproducibility
-We did our test in an A100 GPU, then times could change depending on the GPU used.
-The base scripts for running experiments are located in the `scripts` folder and are named after each mode.
-To reproduce **T0 with proxy-based (P) augmentation selection (T0_P)** for validation datasets (Table 1 in following section), follow these steps:
+We conducted our tests on an A100 GPU.
+The execution times may vary depending on the GPU used.
+Results for each test and seed are available in the *results* folder.
+The main scripts for running experiments are located in the `scripts` folder and are named after each mode.
+To reproduce **T0** with proxy-based (P) augmentation selection **(T0_P)** for validation datasets (Table 1 in following section), follow these steps:

 ### 1. Download Required Datasets
 Download the following datasets: [LaMelo](data.ncl.ac.uk/articles/dataset/Language_Dataset/24574729), [Gutenberg](data.ncl.ac.uk/articles/dataset/Gutenberg_Dataset/24574753), [Adaline](data.ncl.ac.uk/articles/dataset/AddNIST_Dataset/24574354), [Chester](data.ncl.ac.uk/articles/dataset/Chesseract_Dataset/24118743), [Sadie](data.ncl.ac.uk/articles/dataset/GeoClassing_Dataset/24050256), [Mateo](data.ncl.ac.uk/articles/dataset/MultNIST_Dataset/24574678), [Caitie](data.ncl.ac.uk/articles/dataset/CIFARTile_Dataset/24551539).
 Save each one in a separate subfolder inside the **datasets** directory.
 Remove any other folders or datasets inside **datasets** .